-- Design for Animation, Narrative Structures & Film Language (20 Credits)
+Design for Animation, Narrative Structures and Film Language (20 Credits)

 The thesis is a 5000-word reflective report should show that the design and production processes carried out in your final major project exhibit the required characteristics for a Masters degree.

 It should discuss the decisions that have been made and placed in the context of current industry practice and research in the area and reflect on the process and the final multimedia content to identify its strengths and weaknesses.